You start a new job. Great!

-2. Where you provide a PPS number but no P45 or Tax Credit Certificate, a provisional tax credit of €1,650 and provisional cut-off point of €33,800 may be granted.
-The credit is granted for 4 weeks and cut-off point for 8 weeks.
+2. Where you provide a PPS number but do not register your job with Revenue, a provisional tax credit of €1,650 and provisional cut-off point of €33,800 may be granted.
+The credit is granted for 4 weeks and a cut-off point for 8 weeks.

 When you subsequently provide your PPS number, the normal emergency basis will apply to the earnings in that and subsequent weeks.

-Revenue will then send a Tax Credit Certificate to you and P2C to your employer, which shows the total amount of your tax credits and rate band.
+Once you register your job with Revenue, they will then send a Tax Credit Certificate to you and Revenue Payroll Notification to your employer, which shows the total amount of your tax credits and rate band.

 Your employer will then refund any overpaid tax and Universal Social Charge (USC) on your next payday!

-If you're starting your first job ever in Ireland, once you have successfully registered your new employment with Revenue, your employer will be sent a P2C.
+If you're starting your first job ever in Ireland, once you have successfully registered your new employment with Revenue and you give your employer your PPSN, your employer will be sent a RPN.
 Your new employer can then make the correct tax deductions from your pay and take you off emergency tax.

 If you take up a 2nd job, the PAYE system will treat one job as your main employment.
 Revenue will then give your tax credits and rate band to that job.

-You should contact Revenue as soon as you start your second job to ensure you receive a separate P2C and TCC for each employer.
+You should contact Revenue as soon as you start your second job to ensure you receive a separate RPN for each employer.
 Without this, your new employer may deduct the incorrect amount of tax from your pay.